 That’s bad for young people – especially those from less privileged backgrounds, for whom opportunities at school are even more essential – but also for the health of our entire society and culture.

-Students receiving their A-level results today will all have made their subject choices before this Government was elected, but the continuing falls in arts enrolment reinforce the scale and urgency of the crisis the Government now needs to address.”
+Students receiving their GCSE and A-level results this year will all have made their subject choices before this Government was elected, but the continuing falls in arts enrolment reinforce the scale and urgency of the crisis the Government now needs to address.”

 The State of the Arts report, published by the Campaign for the Arts and the University of Warwick last year, found that funding pressures and performance measures like the ‘EBacc’ (introduced in 2010) and ‘Progress 8’ (introduced in 2016), have contributed to a widespread marginalisation of the arts in English state-funded secondary schools.
 The Labour Government has pledged to address this as part of the independent Curriculum and Assessment Review, which will publish its final report in the autumn.